Dynamics of photons and shadows for black holes haired with parity-odd fields: Introduction

-One of interesting HBHs emerges in Einstein-Klein-Gordon theory with a massive complex scalar field, the so-called Kerr BHs with scalar hair \cite{Herdeiro:2014goa,Herdeiro2014,Herdeiro:2015gia}.
+When the hair is described by a fundamental field, one of interesting hairy black holes (HBHs) emerges in Einstein-Klein-Gordon theory with a massive complex scalar field, the so-called Kerr BHs with scalar hair \cite{Herdeiro:2014goa,Herdeiro2014,Herdeiro:2015gia}.
 The key ingredient in the construction of these solutions is the synchronization condition between the angular velocity of the event horizon and the phase frequency of the scalar field, which makes the scalar flux does not get through the event horizon.
 In the limit of vanishing event horizon, these HBHs reduce to the rotating boson star solutions \cite{Schunck1996,Yoshida1997}.
 By analogy with rotating boson stars (BSs), there are two kinds of such solutions possessing different parity, namely, Kerr BHs with parity-even and parity-odd scalar hair \cite{Wang2019,Kunz2019}.
-Compared with the original proposed Kerr BHs with scalar hair possessing even parity\cite{Herdeiro:2014goa}, parity-odd HBHs possess distinctive new features which are related to the shapes of their ergoregions \cite{Kunz2019}.
+Compared with the Kerr BHs with scalar hair possessing even parity\cite{Herdeiro:2014goa}, parity-odd HBHs possess distinctive new features which are related to the shapes of their ergoregions \cite{Kunz2019}.
 A recent perspective suggests that parity-odd boson stars can be interpreted as equilibrium states of binary boson stars.
 Based on this understanding, stationary solutions for binary BHs have been identified, where the surrounding parity-odd scalar hair provides a force that balances against gravity \cite{Herdeiro:2023roz}.
+In various modified gravity theories, HBHs also exist and may deviate from the standard Kerr/Kerr-Newman BH solutions (see, e.g., Refs.\cite{Herdeiro2015,Volkov2017} for a review).

-The Event Horizon Telescope (EHT), through its imaging of the supermassive BHs, has provided unprecedented observational data on BH shadows.
-These observations offer a thrilling opportunity to test the predictions of general relativity and explore the possibility of HBHs.
+The Event Horizon Telescope (EHT), through its imaging of the supermassive BHs, provides unprecedented observational data on BH shadows.
+These observations offer a thrilling opportunity to test the predictions of general relativity and explore the possibility of HBHs \cite{Vagnozzi:2022moj}.
 By comparing the observed shadow with theoretical models, constraints can be placed on the parameters of HBHs.
 Therefore, it is interesting to ask how the presence of the parity-odd scalar hair will affect the shadow of a Kerr BH.